 This document is governed by the 1 March 2019 W3C Process Document.

 The goals of the Web of Things (WoT) are to improve the interoperability and usability of the Internet of Things (IoT).
-Through a collaboration involving many stakeholders over the past years, several building blocks have been identified that address these challenges.
-The first set of WoT building blocks is now defined:
+Through a collaboration involving many stakeholders over many years, several building blocks have been identified that help address these challenges.

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.